Diagnosing Hip Pain

 You may sleep on your operative hip whenever you feel comfortable.
 As for your nonoperative hip, you may sleep on that side after four weeks with a pillow between your knees.

-How long before I can drive after hip replacement?
+When can I drive again after a hip replacement?

 If you’re thinking of the “hip precautions” mentioned above, these are things such as crossing your legs, flexing at the hip more than 90 degrees, and the like.
 These movements cannot be done until your hip is fully healed, but they are not permanently off limits.